lucasprev/coding_school_at_IXDS/docs/index.md

 * Last week we created a full screen image from the NASA API and overlaid a quote from shakespeare from the wikiquote API.
 * Recap last week, someone to demonstrate what they've done
 * Review chapter two of [Eloquent Javascript](http://eloquentjavascript.net/02_program_structure.html#program_structure)
-* Git: Create two repositories
-    1. Mars Rover repo- GitHub Pages
+* Git: Create Mars Rover repo on GitHub Pages
-    2. Eloquent JS homework - put it in slack so I can check homework

-* Then we're going to revisit their project ideas ( https://josephfinlayson.github.io/coding_school_at_IXDS/lesson-1-website/ ) and work out if any of them are feasible to implement.
+* Then we're going to revisit their [project ideas](https://josephfinlayson.github.io/coding_school_at_IXDS/lesson-1-website/) and work out if any of them are feasible to implement.

 #### Homework:

-* Eloquent JS chap 3
+* Look over the code you did in the lesson, Do you understand it?
+Write down some questions you have for the next lesson.
+Can you improve it now?
+Fix the changes and push to github (Do not spend more than 1 hour on this)
+* Read and do exercises of chapter two of [Eloquent Javascript](http://eloquentjavascript.net/02_program_structure.html#program_structure)
+    Find a way of getting exercises to me when you're done.
+    **Extra credit:** is putting it on github
+* Choose a [project ideas](https://josephfinlayson.github.io/coding_school_at_IXDS/lesson-1-website/) , and write in a detailed fashion how you will make it happen, then **post on slack** when you're done

+Example for the project idea _'App that can read blog articles out loud.'_;

+> There is a website with a single input box, that is centered inside the screen, below it is a button which says 'play', which is greyed out.
+I paste a web address into the input box, then the button is not greyed out any more.
+If I click the play button, the play button changes it's text and says stop.
+It starts playing the audio of the blog article. if I click the stop button the audio stops playing, and the stop button changes it's text to say play.

+* **Extra credit only if you want to and have the time** Do as much of your description as you can

 ## Mon 05-09-2016 - Session 4 - shakespeare on mars